methylene/angular-chat/README.md

 Using a [jsfiddle](http://jsfiddle.net/hCykg/1/) and the [angular-seed](https://github.com/angular/angular-seed) as starting points.

-It runs in [thttpd](http://www.acme.com/software/thttpd/), using this command: (assuming the "app" folder is in the working directory)
+It runs in [thttpd](http://www.acme.com/software/thttpd/), using this command: (assuming the working directory contains the "app" folder)

 	sudo thttpd -r -d "app" -h localhost -p 8000 -M 0